electricimp/Usb/README.md

 #require "USB.device.lib.nut:0.2.0"
 ```
 USB stack consists of five simple abstractions:
-- **USB.Host** - the main etrance point for an application.
+- **USB.Host** - the main entrance point for an application.
 Responsible for drivers registration and events handling
 - **USB.Device** - wrapper for USB device description, instantiated for each connected device
 - **USB.Driver** - base api which should re-implement each USB driver
 - **USB.ControlEndpoint** - provides api for control endpoint